 I have been re-reading my collection of SF paperback books, some dating back to the late 50's when they sold for 25 or 35 cents!
 Nearly all of them are as if I was reading them for the first time.
 Quite amazing the change in writing styles over the last 50-60 years (grin).
 I have a few favorite authors whose books I have read a half dozen times over the years.
 The rest I have been giving away as none of my family has any interest is science fiction or fantasy.
 So if you have some books that you really enjoy, pack them away and dig them out in 4 or 5 years and read them again.
 You will certainly find something new in them each time you read them.
 Now some are just fluff but others that I categorize as 'hard science' fiction, are really interesting.

 I have been doing that for years.
 The experiences I have had, the places I've gone, the people I've met; these all color how I read the book.
-I may have sympathized with a character years ago but change that upon re-reading.

 I've reread my collection of "Little House On the Prairie" books so often that I can almost recite parts of them from memory, however, just the act of seeing the words on paper and reliving some of the hard times those people went through has often given me renewed energy when times were tough for us.
 I always say those books keep me grounded, and it's so true.